dgraph-io/dgraph/wiki/README.md

 ### Running locally

-1. Download and install hugo from [here](https://github.com/spf13/hugo/releases).
+1. Download and install the hugo extended version `hugo_extended_0.58.3` from [here](https://github.com/gohugoio/hugo/releases/tag/v0.58.3).

 2. From within the `wiki` folder, run the command below to get the theme.